camunda-community-hub/zeebe-redis-exporter/README.md

 final RedisClusterClient redisClient = RedisClusterClient.create(...);

 final ZeebeRedis zeebeRedis = ZeebeRedis.newBuilder(redisClusterClient)
+        .withStandardClusterOptions()
         .consumerGroup("MyApplication").consumerId("consumer-1")
         .addIncidentListener(incident -> { ... })
         .addJobListener(job -> { ... })
         .build();
 ```

+The optional method `withStandardClusterOptions()` activates several cluster topology refresh options
+and filters out failed nodes from the topology.
+It sets / overrides the cluster client options and
+might be a good option if you do not have any specific own requirements.

 **Sharding in Redis clusters**